AaronTorgerson/HyperMap/README.md

 HyperMap (obsolete)
 ========

 **This project is dead.
-A (hopefully better) attempt at fulfilling the goals of this project can be found at http://github.com/AaronTorgerson/Resourceful**
+Another (hopefully better) attempt at fulfilling the goals of this project can be found at http://github.com/AaronTorgerson/Resourceful**

 Fluently map your .NET model classes to REST resource representations.